 3-year-old Jonah complained of being bored on Saturday afternoon.
 His father was out of town for the weekend.
 His mother spent time making puzzles with Jonah, and talked about how much he must miss daddy, especially on the day that daddy was usually home.

 4-year-old Sarah complained of being bored on the ride home after a fun afternoon playing with her friend Jill.
 As Mom engaged Sarah in discussion, Sarah described how she and Jill played with Jill’s dollhouse.
 Knowing that Sarah did not enjoy playing with dollhouses, Mom said that it could be hard to be at a friend’s house and do some things that are not your choice.
 Sarah talked about hating dollhouses, and upon arrival at home, bounced out of the car and amused herself until dinner.

 Of course, in real life parents cannot always drop everything and spend time with a bored child.
-At those times, parents could still convey their understanding that their child needs them even though they are not available.
-So, the next time that your child complains, "Mommy, I'm bored," think of this time as an opportunity to help your daughter or son recognize that help is available when she or he needs it, and as an opportunity to help your child gain strength and skill to manage the emotional challenges of daily life.
+At those times, parents can still convey their understanding their child needs them even if they are not available.
+This time can be seen as an opportunity to help a daughter or son recognize that help is available when she or he needs it, and as an opportunity to help your child gain strength and skill to manage the emotional challenges of daily life.